martin-henz/martin-henz/_posts/2022-05-28-lexical-addressing.md

 ```
 The `load_function` instruction is replaced by a
 `load_function_lexical` instruction that carries
-the number of parameters instead of their symbols.
+the number of parameters (arity) instead of their symbols.
 ``` js
 function load_function_lexical(arity, address, stack_limit) {
     return list("load_function_lexical", arity, address, stack_limit);